eu-digital-identity-wallet/eudi-app-ios-wallet-ui/README.md

 2. Under your Test folder in you package add a Mock folder and place an empty file called GeneratedMocks.swift therein.
 3. Edit *root*/Mock/GenerateMocks.sh, and append your package name to the FEATURE_MODULES variable.
 4. run **./Mock/GenerateMocks.sh** from the project root.

+## SwiftUI previews

+As of xcode 15.0 preview for SwiftUI view that are located in local swift packages are not reliable.

+We recommend using the main target for previews.
+Please Check **Previewer.swift** for an example that utilises our local package infrastructure to achieve previewing.

 ## License